 - Music education

 - 18 on campus dining locations, including one really awesome food truck

 - 34 sororities and fraternities

 - 1 co-educational

 - 153,000 square feet of state-of-the-art fitness amenities at the Student Recreation and Wellness Center

-- More than 70 machines in the 7,000 square foot fitness facility newly opened in 2017: Tri-Rec
+- More than 70 machines in the 7,000-square-foot fitness facility available at the Tri-Rec